Simple Brands Are Easier to Understand

 When 80% of customers use your new brand name, you can retire the old one.
 Surveys will show when you get there.

 As hard as migrating to a new brand is on customers, it’s much harder on employees.

 They’re emotionally attached to the old brands.
 They’re the ones who may have invested years of their careers in the old brand.

 Employees always, always, always resist name changes.
 Expect their resistance.

 It’s the same kind of resistance you see when the name of a major league sports stadium changes.
 Despite that resistance, don’t allow employee opinions to outweigh customer data.

 Get your business leaders to meet with employees face-to-face.
 Share the data you gathered from customers, so employees understand why the change is necessary.

-Never say you will to “eliminate” an old brand.
-Instead honor old brands and retire them with dignity.
+Never say you will “eliminate” an old brand.
+Instead, honor old brands and retire them with dignity.

 Swagelok did an excellent job of retiring its legacy brands that came through acquisitions.
 Decades later, the company continues to honor them on this web page.
 This page also gathers search traffic from customers who need to replace a decades-old part sold under the old brand name.
 Smart!

 As you move forward with a new brand, celebrate its launch with employees.
 Butter them up with a nice launch party.
 Equip them with new business cards, business forms, and nice giveaways that they’ll be proud to use or wear.